 Dr. Aramouni: “Candy is full of empty calories, and people need to eat candy in moderation.
 We are also concerned about the effects of the sugar related to the development of cavities.
 If people eat one or two pieces of candy per day, it would be OK.
 But any more than that causes concern.
 My kids are limited to one or two pieces per day.
 If kids eat too much candy, the sugar will make them feel full, and the glucose level can affect satiety.
 More than anything, kids need to eat nutritious foods.
 And remember, it is OK to throw away old candy.
 Don't feel compelled to eat it - it's mostly empty calories, after all."

-What kind of candy are you handing out at your house?
+What kind of Halloween candy are you handing out at your house?